 - Information policy

 Indiana University has policies governing access to and management of University institutional information.
 These policies describe a process by which all data is reviewed and classified (see Data Classification, below), and provides guidance as to how data of various classifications should be treated.
 Information policy documents can be viewed on this site in our policies section.
-For more on University Data Management, visit the site of the university's Committee of Data Stewards.
+For more on University Data Management, visit IU's Data Managment site.